davidemoro/collective.editskinswitcher/collective/editskinswitcher/tests/skins/README.txt

-To use the preview function to replace view in your edit skin, add this edit_content skin folder to your default theme egg and register for use with the edit layer for your implementation, eg. 'Plone Default'
+To use the preview function to replace view in your edit skin, add this edit_content skin folder to your default theme egg and register for use with the edit layer for your implementation, eg. 'Sunburst Theme'

 The following steps explain how this is done: